tracy-git123/tracy-git123.github.io/projects/edaproject.md

 newdf['Water'] = newdf['Water'].fillna('12.
 Unknown')
 ```

-## 4. Next I did an investigation of the Ward number values by printing out the unique values that were entered in that column:
+## 4. Investigation of Ward number values:
+- As shown by output below, I found that the Ward number column is filled with poorly formatted data, inconsistent data types and string values, where only integers are expected.
+The quality of the data would not good enough to use in analysis so I removed this column with a plan to rebuild it later.

 ```cpp
 newdf['WardNo'].unique()